 In order to have a useful notion of rationality for $G(\RR)$-representations, we need to set up an appropriate theory of $(\lieg,K)$-modules over general fields of characteristic zero.

-In the first four sections we lay the foundation of such a theory.
-After introducing the abstract notion of a {\em pair} in this setting and introducing the appropriate categories of modules for pairs and proving the first results (the elementary Proposition \ref{prop:hombasechange} has fundamental consequences for all aspects of the theory), we set up the necessary homological machinery which allows us to define and study related rationality questions.
+In the first four sections we lay the foundation for such a theory.
+After introducing the abstract notion of a {\em pair} in this setting we introduce the appropriate categories of modules for pairs.
+In that context we emphasize that the elementary Proposition \ref{prop:hombasechange} has fundamental consequences for all aspects of the theory.
+We set up the necessary homological machinery which allows us to define and study related rationality questions.
 Our first main result is the Homological Base Change Theorem (cf.\ Theorem \ref{thm:derivedbasechange}), which has many important consequences in the sequel.

 A fundamental question in the theory of $(\lieg,K)$-modules over arbitrary fields $F/\QQ$ is which properties are {\em geometric}, in the sense that a property holds for a module $X$ over $F$ if and only if it holds over one resp.\ over all extensions $F'/F$.
-Section \ref{sec:geometric} is dedicated to the study of geometric properties and we show that admissibility and finite length are both geometric properties.
+Section \ref{sec:geometric} is dedicated to the study of geometric properties.
+We show that admissibility and finite length are both geometric properties.
 As we are dealing with infinite-dimensional modules and possibly infinite field extensions these are non-trivial facts.

 In order to construct models of modules we define rational Zuckerman functors and show that they commute with base change, and in particular are Galois equivariant.
 We also sketch a rational algebraic character theory, generalizing the algebraic characters defined by the author in \cite{januszewski2011}, which is Galois equivariant as well (cf.\ Theorem \ref{thm:characters} and Proposition \ref{prop:cqgallois}).
 This implies the existence of an equivariant global character theory for automorphic representations.